nxp-mcuxpresso/mcux-edgelock/README.md

 ---------------------------------

 ## Using the Firmware
-This repository contains precompiled loadable firmware for the EdgeLock S200 and S400 enclaves.
+This repository contains precompiled loadable firmware for various EdgeLock enclaves.
 The firmware files are provided in binary format and are intended to be loaded into memory alongside the application binary.

+Some devices are capable of loading such firmware during runtime.
-For demonstration purposes, all SDK examples that utilize loadable firmwares use a C-array representation of the corresponding firmware binary.
+For demonstration purposes, all SDK examples that utilize runtime-loadable firmwares use a C-array representation of the corresponding firmware binary.

-Loading the firmwares is done by using the provided APIs for each of the SXXX systems' messaging units:
+Loading the firmwares is done by using the provided APIs for each of such systems' messaging units:
 * S200: `ELEMU_loadFw()`,
 * S400: `ELE_LoadFw()`.

+Enclaves without the runtime firmware loading capability:
+* ELE_HSEB.

 ### Python script for binary file conversion
 A simple Python script is provided as part of this repository.
-It can be used for replicating the firmware loading flow shown in the SDK examples.
+It can be used for replicating the firmware loading flow shown in the SDK examples for devices with the runtime loading capability.

 The script `convert_binary_to_c_header.py` takes one positional argument, which is a path to the firmware binary that's to be converted to a C header.